grew-nlp/grew_doc/content/doc/request.md

 A request is defined through 4 different kinds of *request items*.

- * Global items (introduced by the keyword `global`) filter structures based on information about the whole graph or its metadata.
- * Matching items (introduced by the keyword `pattern`) describe nodes and relations that must be found in the graph.
+ - Matching items (introduced by the keyword `pattern`) describe nodes and relations that must be found in the graph.
- * Positive filtering items (introduced by the keyword `with`) filter out matchings previously selected by other items (keeping only those that **follow** the additional graph constraints).
+ - Positive filtering items (introduced by the keyword `with`) filter out matchings previously selected by other items (keeping only those that **follow** the additional graph constraints).
- * Negative filtering items (introduced by the keyword `without`) filter out matchings previously selected by other items (keeping only those that **do not follow** the additional graph constraints).
+ - Negative filtering items (introduced by the keyword `without`) filter out matchings previously selected by other items (keeping only those that **do not follow** the additional graph constraints).
+ - Global items (introduced by the keyword `global`) filter structures based on information about the whole graph or its metadata.
+   - **Note** Note that since version `1.18.0`, these constraints can also be expressed in `pattern`, `with` or `without` items: see [below](.#constraints-on-the-global-properties-of-the-graph).

 The full matching process on a graph is:

  * Take a graph and a request as input.